THE “DAYS” OF CREATION

 Resolution of the Conflict

 Some scholars have attempted to brush aside this difficulty by interpreting the word “day” in the story of Genesis as an indefinite period of time, rather than a 24-hour time period.
-According to this interpretation the six days of creation are six stages of creation where each stage took millions of years to finish.
-The advantage of this re-interpretation of the word “day” is that it keeps the Biblical account in harmony with Science.
+According to this interpretation, the six days of creation are six stages of creation and each stage took millions of years to finish.
+The advantage of this re-interpretation of the word “day” is that it keeps the biblical account in harmony with Science.
 But is this really the true meaning of the sacred text?

 The Fundamental Question

 There is a more fundamental question than the question of how the world was formed.
 And that is the question of why there is a world, to begin with.
 It seems obvious enough that before the world can evolve, it must first be made to exist.
 The hypothetical "singularity" of the Big Bang model is something scientists don't know much about.
 It is supposed to be a point where everything, including temperature and energy, becomes infinite, with zero volume.
 Prior to it, there was absolutely nothing – no space, no time, no space-time.
 So, where did that super-dense, super-hot "point of beginning" of the Big Bang theory come from?